 So, your girlfriends just boasted about their new locks, and you felt a little bit of envy?
 Or maybe your hair genetics are not that great, and you need ways to boost your look?
 If so, the hair extensions topic might have crossed your radar already.

 For those who don’t have much experience with extensions, it all might look very complicated, especially the application part.
-The truth is, it’s not that hard as it might seem!
+The truth is, it’s not as hard as it might seem!
 Although there are extensions that require professional installation, there are some that you can do all by yourself.
 Something is amazing about the DIY process.
-You brew a cup of coffee, read few tutorials, and start the journey.
+You brew a cup of coffee, read a few tutorials, and start the journey.

 Anyhow, the two types of extensions that are the easiest to apply are clip in and flip in.